Zettlr/Zettlr/source/main/assets/tutorial/en/zettelkasten.md

 To exit the global search (and make the file list look “normal” again), click the small “x” in the search field now!

+> If you find yourself searching a lot and switching between search and “normal” file list, try to remember the key combination `Cmd/Ctrl+Shift+F` followed by `Escape`.
+The first keystroke focuses the search bar, whereas Escape resets the current search.

 ## Linking Files 🗄

 When it comes to cross-linking files within your Zettelkasten, there are two general ways of doing so: Either by using an ID, or its filename (without extension).
 So if you have a file called “zettelkasten.md” you can link to it by writing `[[zettelkasten]]`.
 Zettlr will try to find a file with that filename and open it.